 I am the Knowledge Translation Manager at ParticipACTION.
 I completed my PhD at Western University 3 years ago in Health Promotion, specializing in pediatric exercise medicine.

 My main role at ParticipACTION is two-fold:

-- To serve as the organization’s subject matter expert in all-things physical activity, sedentary behaviours and health, and;
+- To serve as the organization’s subject matter expert in all things physical activity, sedentary behaviors and health, and;

 - To find creative ways to help share complex scientific findings in more easily digestible and public-facing ways.